gebes/WritingBot/README.md

 ## How to setup?
 Clone the repo, compile it and run the program!
-After you entered some long String, the Bot will start writing it after 3 seconds (not all Special Chars are supported)
+After you entered some long String, the Bot will start writing it after 3 seconds

 ## What did I learn?
 * How to use the Java Robot class